-Every time he was in the studio, Palmer came up with new ideas that only made his work unique, but also encouraged others to look at drumming from a different perspective.
-He is the drummer who defined the role of a sideman because his performance was always made those around him conformable.
+Every time he was in the studio, Palmer came up with new ideas that made his work unique and encouraged others to look at drumming from a different perspective.
+He is the drummer who defined the role of a sideman because his performance always made those around him conformable.

-He was an accompanist with a keen eye on reading and a mind to improvise.
-He could always come up with ways to make a performance successful, even where things seemed impossible.
+He was an accompanist with a keen eye for reading and a mind for improvising.
+He could always devise ways to make a performance successful, even when things seemed impossible.
 And it was his innovativeness that got him on the list of the most sort after drummers.

-This is a piece that even little children many know its lyrics and how it flows.
+This is a piece that even little children know and its lyrics and how it flows.
 Other incredible pieces include Fats Domino’s “I’m Walkin” and “Tipitina” buy Longhair.

-Palmer becomes the most sort after session musicians after relocation to California.
+Palmer becomes the most sort after session musician after relocation to California.
 His work was already in the air; hence it was easy for those who needed quality work to approach him.

 He was working with other Wrecking Crew fella Carol Kaye to deliver these incredible performances.
 At one time, Kayes stated that Earl had taken over the industry as the greatest drummer she had ever heard.
 This statement agrees with what came from many other drummers on their times and other ages that followed.

 Well, more evidence can be found in the sheer volume of his recordings.
 They are so many that they seem to have shaped the musical beat of America.
 The greatest hits like Richie Valens’“La Bamba,” Eddie Cochran’s “Summertime Blues,” and “You’ve Lost That Lovin’ Feeling” by Righteous Brothers have all gone through his hands.